TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.4-disaster-avoidance-and-recovery/_index.md

 #### DR Test

 You are doing a test, as required by regulator or internal Business Continuity Plan.
-Your production VM is still running, so you need to buble the network.
+Your production VM is still running, so you need to bubble the network.

-- Do you have enough capacity on the recovery site?
+- Do you have enough resources on the recovery site?
 - Did it complete within the expected time?
 If not, what's causing it?

 #### DR Actual